 Your options are almost limitless here.
 You’ll talk with your recruiter about the things that are most important to you, such as pay, location, practice setting, or available schedule options.
 Obviously, the law of supply and demand is going to influence rates in different parts of the country.
 If you’re looking for a resort lifestyle in a popular coastal town, for example, your take-home pay will likely be lower than it might be in a less glamorous destination that’s experiencing a nursing shortage in your specialty.

 Medscape recently studied nursing salaries and came up with this regional comparison.

-Based on the feedback from the 10,000 nurses who took part in the Medscape survey, RN rates run highest in the West and Mid-Atlantic regions, and tend to be lower in the Southeast and Great lakes parts of the country.
-LPN rates are more favorable in the Northeast and West regions, and lower in the Southeast and North Central part of the country.
+Based on the feedback from the 10,000 nurses who took part in the Medscape survey, RN rates run highest in the Pacific and New England regions, and tend to be lower in the West North Central and East South Central parts of the country.
 California and Hawaii are typically two of the highest paying states, but keep in mind that higher cost of living could offset some rate gains.